 Last Updated: 2 January 2017

-We’ve scoured the internet and the travellers of the office to compile the most complete list of travel hacks, tips and advice that a traveller could ever desire.
+We’ve scoured the internet and the travellers of the office to compile the complete list of travel hacks, tips and advice that a traveller could ever desire.
 Prepare to transform yourself into the expert you’ve always dreamed you’d be.

 While we have compiled this comprehensive list for now, we hope to keep growing it over time and to inspire new hacks, tips and advice to share – if you have one we have not included, please let us know in the comments beneath!